Metaform/cx-recommendations/doc/ssi/implementation.md

 #### 2.d Subtask Tractus-X: adapt Helm charts to set the `edc.oauth.token.url` to MIW's Secure Token Service

+> Note: 2.b - 2.d are independent and may be implemented later

-### 3. Connector: Implement mechanism to guard against token leakage
+### 3. Connector: Implement proof-of-original-possession mechanism

 When the provider connector sends back the consumer's ID token, it needs to take measure against a potential leakage of that token such that the receiver (=consumer) can establish the provenance of the token.
 To that end, the